-The key risk identified in 2022 continues to be the Funds dependency on a gradually decreasing donor base.
-The fund also receives donations from BT, Openreach and the CSIS Charity Fund which cannot be relied upon in the future.
-It should be noted however that the fund has a sound financial position secured on a diversified risk averse portfolio of investments.
+The key risk identified in 2023 continues to be the Fund's dependency on a gradually decreasing donor base.
+The Fund also receives donations from, Openreach.
+POFR, the CSIS Charity Fund and on occasion from BT but these cannot be relied upon in the future.
+It should be noted however that the Fund has a sound financial position secured on a diversified risk averse portfolio of investments.